United Rentals

-URI was founded in 1997 by Bradley Jacobs and grew primarily through acquisition.
+URI was founded in 1997 by Brad Jacobs and grew primarily through acquisition.
 It offers general, aerial, and specialty rentals to a customer base that includes construction and industrial companies; utilities; municipalities; and homeowners.
 In addition to rentals, the company offers new and used equipment sales, servicing, and safety training.

-United Rentals is currently led by Matthew Flannery (President & CEO), Dale Asplund (Executive Vice President & COO), and Ted Grace (Executive Vice President & CFO).
+Since 2019, United Rentals has been led by Matthew Flannery (President & CEO), Michael Durand (Executive Vice President & COO), and Ted Grace (Executive Vice President & CFO).
 The company is headquartered in Stamford, Connecticut.
 In 2019, United Rentals was announced the 6th best stock of the 2010s, with a total return of 1,559%.